-The timing sequence of ECL Data transfer is described below.
+The timing sequence of ECL Data transfer is described in the following:

-- 1. After data conversion, the ADC module, sends the REQ signal and waits for the REN Readout Enable. - 2.
+- 1. After data conversion, the ADC module sends the REQ signal and waits for the REN Readout Enable. - 2.
 An external driver provides the REN line. - 3.
 The REN signal clocks the internal flip-flop in the requesting ADC module and inhibits the PASS output.
 The non-requesting ADCs closer to the driver are disabled by the same REN signal.
 The non-requesting ADCs far away from the driver do not receive the REN signal because it is stopped in the requesting module (no PASS signal).
 Moreover, the REN signal sets the WST line high and enables the first data word to transit through the ECL Data Bus.
 The module remains in this state waiting for the WAK signal.
-As soon as the WAK signal is received, the WST signal is released and is held to this position for at least 60 ns by an internal protection.
-During this time the module makes available the next data word which is loaded into the ECL Data Bus with the leading edge of the next WST signal.
+As soon as the WAK signal is received, the WST signal is released and is held to this position for at least 60 nsec by an internal protection.
+During this time the module makes available the next data word, which is loaded into the ECL Data Bus with the leading edge of the next WST signal. - 4.
+After the last data word from an ADC has been read, the request REQ signal is removed and the REN signal is routed to the PASS output, thus enabling readout of the next ADC module. - 5.
+If a far off ADC has sent in a request, the common REQ line remains high and data readout from this module is initiated. - If a module closer to the driver has data ready, it waits until the REN signal goes low and as soon as this occurs it sends its own REQ signal.
+(This module was disabled by the REN signal).

-4. After the last data word from an ADC has been read, the request REQ signal is removed and the REN signal is routed to the PASS output, thus enabling readout of the next ADC module.
-5. If a far off ADC has sent in a request, the common REQ line remains high and data readout from this module is initiated.
-6. If a module closer to the driver has data ready, it waits until the REN signal goes low and as soon as this occurs it sends its own REQ signal.
-(This module was disabled by the REN signal.)
-ECL Bus Readout Interrupt going ECL Bus readout may be momentarily interrupted in two nt ways. da o not sending a WAK signal after a WST signal.
-In this case, the ta word on the ECL Data Bus remains until the WAK signal is ceived. lf i wo v interrupting the WAK signal, stopping it after the first transition. this occurs, the WST command is terminated and the next data ord is placed on the ECL Data Bus, but it is only upon release of e WAK signal that the next WST will be activated again.
-ECL Data Structures Note: EEN, CSR, and CCE are STATUS WORD bits.
-1. EE EN=1, CSR=1, CCE=1
+ECL Bus Readout Interrupt An ongoing ECL Bus readout may be momentarily interrupted in two different ways.

+- 1. By not sending a WAK signal after a WST signal.
+In this case, the data word on the ECL Data Bus remains until the WAK signal is received. - By interrupting the WAK signal, stopping it after the first transition.
+If this occurs, the WST command is terminated and the next data word is placed on the ECL Data Bus, but it is only upon release of the WAK signal that the next WST will be activated again.